For additional info on the Challenger 582 and 503 Power Packs

 With a crosswind on the lake rather than a more helpful headwind, the water takeoffs were 7-8 seconds for the 582 and 12-14 seconds for the 503.
 The angle of climb difference has to be 2 to 1!
-The 582 Challenger gets up on the step fast and charges through the waves - brute force in action - no finesse required!
+The 582 Challenger gets on the step fast and charges through the waves - brute force in action - no finesse required!

-It's interesting to note that there was a crosswind from the left, rather than a headwind, and that the wind over the hills on the left off camera was creating downdrafts and turbulence suppressing performance.
-Both planes could easily have been rotated out of the water significantly earlier.
+It's interesting to note that there was a crosswind from the left, rather than a headwind, and that the wind over the hills to the left off camera was creating downdrafts and turbulence suppressing performance.
+The 582 could easily have been rotated out of the water significantly earlier.
 Imagine this video with the wind on the nose, no downdrafts, and a more aggressive technique!

 If you haven't seen enough yet click here for a 582 Challenger launch on skis!